obscode/snpy/docs/models.rst

 light-curves using Markov Chain Monte Carlo and allows priors to be specified on parameters.
 In this case, use the keyword argument ``rvprior='mix'`` for the Gaussian mixture model, or ``rvprior='bin'`` for the binned prior.
-See section :ref:`sub-Fit-MCMC` for more details.
+See section :ref:`sub-MCMC-fitting` for more details.

 ..
 [Phillips1999] Phillips, M.M., AJ, 118, 1766 (1999)
    http://adsabs.harvard.edu/abs/1999AJ....118.1766P